 Without a way to centralize your work, you’ll end up using a combination of tools and platforms—like Slack, Trello, Figma, Google Drive, and email—to communicate, work, and collaborate.
 Freelancers are constantly working with more than one client and more than one project so without a way to stay organized, you’ll have a tough time staying on top of things.

 Creating a space in Rock helps keep your work and communication streamlined so you can focus on what you need to do.
 Rock lets you create a dedicated space for a project that you can invite anyone to join.
 Each of your freelance projects can be a separate space so you can keep track of everything without ever switching to another app or tool.

 For example, if you freelance as a copywriter, you can link any Google Drive folders to a space in Rock so everything is right there.
 Then your drafts are organized in the space that’s dedicated to that project.
 Once the folder is linked, your clients will easily be able to see your drafts and give feedback or ask questions.

 Everything you need will be in Rock—whether you need to set up a quick Zoom call, assign a task, or send a message asking for more details.
-Once you find the organizational methods that work for you, you’ll be able to spend more of your designated working hours on projects and freelancing work.
+Once you find the organizational methods that work for your productivity, you’ll be able to spend more of your designated working hours on projects and freelancing work.